mattrips/scratchPad/Protocol Conformance.md

 : Given a protocol `Q` that inherits from a protocol `P`, all protocol requirements of `P`.

+NOTE:  where a concrete type has a conditional extension, that extension does not participate in protocol conformance.

 ### 1.1 The Witness
 If a type is declared to conform to a protocol, the type must satisfy each of the protocol requirements of the protocol.
 The type does so by having available at least one implementation--that is at least one property, method, initializer, subscript or typealias--for each protocol requirement of the protocol.